SushantDevkar/Stock_Price_Predicction/README.md

-#To run this code
+#To run this code ,
-clone the repo.
+clone the repo.,
 open command prompt
 1. Create new envirenment
 * pip install virtualenv